dladams/dunerun/build_convention.md

 In addition to the setup file, a conformat package is expected to provide the following bash commands after setup (\<pkgname> is the package name):

-* <pkgname>Version - Returns the the version string, typically i.j.k
+* &lt;pkgname>Version - Returns the the version string, typically with format i.j.k
-* <pkgname>Help - Help message explaing how to use the package
+* &lt;pkgname>Help - Help message explaing how to use the package

 ## Build options
 The build command line can include a list of options including the following